dialpad/dialtone-legacy/migration_guide/Dialtone_8.md

 | `d-bc-purple-500`  |  `d-bc-brand-strong`   |
 | `d-bc-magenta-300` |     `d-bc-accent`      |

+### 5. Visually verify the UI

+Visually verify the piece of UI you changed in light mode as well as dark mode, fix anything that is obviously off.

-### 6. Verify your migration.
+### 6. Share a preview

-Share a preview with your product designer to make sure that everything's working and looking as it should before merging.
+Share a preview with your product designer to make sure that everything's working and looking as it should and make any further requested changes.

+### 7. Make a PR to commit your changes.

+### 4. Repeat steps [2.
+Run the script](#2-run-the-script) through [7.
+Make a PR](#7-make-a-pr-to-commit-your-changes) until all the migrations are done across the codebase.